 We did not have family or friends when we first arrived, so my colleagues were the people I met every day.
 I quickly discovered that things here differed from Singapore.

 For a start, I now understand what work-life balance should be.
 The boss never calls after work hours.
 Or on weekends.
 The phone is personal and private.
-And the work week ends at 3pm on Friday with beer and nibbles.
+And the work week ends at 3 p.m. on Friday with beer and nibbles.
 That’s great!

 But this is about as social as we get.
-Although it felt like everyone took part “enthusiastically” for about 40 minutes, it often ended rather abruptly just before 4pm.
+Although it felt like everyone took part “enthusiastically” for about 40 minutes, it often ended rather abruptly just before 4 p.m.
 We talked about what we’re going to do over the weekend, how much rain we’re getting, and who will win the footy match this Saturday.

 Then, one by one, they disappeared quietly into the weekend.

 The routine was predictable.
 I thought it was unique, but it’s the norm.
-You might go to the pub for a drink after but it won’t be with colleagues.
+You might go to the pub for a drink after, but it won’t be with colleagues.

-After we moved into the eco village, we made a few good friends in the village and some became our family here in Australia.
+After we moved into the eco village, we made a few good friends in the village, and some became our family here in Australia.
 We know we can count on them if we ever need help.
-In fact, because we had very young children then, our “family-friend-neighbours” were guardians in our will should anything happen to my wife and I. But they were the exception rather than the norm.
+In fact, because we had very young children then, our “family-friend-neighbours” were guardians in our will should anything happen to my wife and me.
+But they were the exception rather than the norm.

-There is a certain distance.
+There is distance.

 How we communicate